-The Allianz Group is a global financial services provider with services predominantly in the insurance and asset management business.
-85 million retail and corporate clients in more than 70 countries rely on its knowledge, global presence, financial strength and solidity.
-In fiscal year 2015, with over 142,000 employees worldwide, Allianz achieved total revenues of 125.2 billion euros and an operating profit of 10.7 billion euros.
+The Allianz Group is a global financial services provider with services insurance and asset management business services.
+85 million retail and corporate clients in more than 70 countries rely on its knowledge, global presence, financial strength, and solidity.

 Large organizations are increasingly under pressure to justify IT budgets and ensure closer linkage between business requirements and IT outcomes.
 Allianz conducted an extensive audit of its business and IT processes to determine its requirements.
 It was looking to consolidate and automate its key IT processes onto a single platform, with the intention of offering a unified portal to its 2,000 end-users so that issues, change requests, and development requests follow the same process, modeled on industry-recognized ITIL standards.